 - With CEREC, you only need one appointment

 Porcelain is also stain resistant, meaning not only will the crown match the natural shade of your teeth but it will retain that lifelike color throughout the lifetime of the restoration.

 Porcelain comes in different shades, and Dr. Marshall will choose one to match your tooth enamel.
 Since some light passes through porcelain, the shade of dental cement used to attach your crown will also affect your crown’s precise color.
 Therefore, when she attaches it, Dr. Marshall can tweak its color by her choice of cement.

 If you intend to have a teeth whitening treatment, you should do this prior to having your crown made so Dr. Marshall can match your crown to your new tooth color.

 To use CEREC technology will require dedication and time.
 Dr. Marshall does not use it for dental bridges or porcelain veneers, as she feels her dental lab technician can do an even better job for those restorations.
 But for crowns and porcelain fillings, CEREC does a top-level job and saves you time in the dental chair.

 If the crown is properly done by a qualified dentist, it should not come off.
 Dr. Marshall uses the best bonding material and high-quality porcelain and has over 6 years of experience placing crowns.
 A temporary crown might come off, but since we have CEREC technology and can make your crown while you wait, we do not always need to give you a temporary crown.

 What Daily Care Does a Dental Crown Need?

-It needs the same daily brushing and flossing your give your natural teeth.
-The crown is part of the tooth, and just as bacteria can spread down between the gums and a tooth they can also spread between the gums and a crown.
+It needs the same daily brushing and flossing you give your natural teeth.
+The crown is part of the tooth, and just as bacteria can spread down between the gums and teeth, they can also spread between the gums and a crown.
 If you remove plaque and food particles thoroughly and regularly and come for your routine check-ups and professional cleaning, your dental crown should last many years — even decades.